TechForUK/my_eu/data/postcodes/README.md

 OS License: OS OpenData.
 Data derived from OS products which is free to use under the Open Government Licence.
 The following statement MUST be included when using this data: Contains OS data © Crown copyright and database right [year]

 https://www.ordnancesurvey.co.uk/business-and-government/licensing/using-creating-data-with-os-products/os-opendata.html

+### `pc2018_uk_NUTS-2016_v3.0.csv.gz`

+Download from https://ec.europa.eu/eurostat/web/nuts/correspondence-tables/postcodes-and-nuts and gzip.

+License:

+> The download and usage of these data is subject to the acceptance of the following clauses: The Commission agrees to grant the non-exclusive and not transferable right to use and process the Eurostat data downloaded from this page (the "data").
+The permission to use the data is granted on condition that:
+> 1) the data will not be used for commercial purposes;
+> 2) the source will be acknowledged.
+A notice, as specified in the help text, will have to be visible on any printed or electronic publication using the data downloaded from this page.